 - Dates you will be at HLS, including start and end dates (month/year)

-- If you are a research assistant for an HLS faculty member but you are not currently an HLS student or staff, please identify the HLS faculty member you are working for.
-If you are a cross-enrolled student, please identify the HLS course you are taking.
+- If you are a research assistant for an HLS faculty member but you are not currently an HLS student or staff, please identify the HLS faculty member for whom you work.
+If you are a cross-enrolled student, please identify the HLS course in which you are enrolled.

 Registering and Creating Your Westlaw OnePass Account:

 Please be sure to register your new Westlaw account.
 As part of registration, you will have the opportunity to create your Westlaw OnePass account.